tijeco/ScientificComputing/chapter1.md

 1. Terminal

-	\* all Mac systems have a terminal installed
+	* all Mac systems have a terminal installed

-	\* this will be used extensively throughout this
+	* this will be used extensively throughout this

-	\* follow these steps to find how to launch terminal in Mac
+	* follow these steps to find how to launch terminal in Mac

 2. Bash

-	\* This is the tool we will be using to teach UNIX basics, this will be the default on Mac.
+	* This is the tool we will be using to teach UNIX basics, this will be the default on Mac.

 3. Python

-	\* should be installed by default on Mac
+	* should be installed by default on Mac

-	\* can be accessed through Terminal
+	* can be accessed through Terminal

-	\* follow this guide to check python installation on your Mac
+	* follow this guide to check python installation on your Mac

-\#\#\# Windows setup
+### Windows setup

-1. Run

-2. Run fast

-3. Run far

-\#\#\# Chromebook setup